 Liberty couple face domestic violence, assault charges

-LIBERTY — A township woman and man are in Trumbull County jail, both charged in a domestic dispute that resulted in the man being stabbed.
+A township woman and man are in the Trumbull County jail, both charged in a domestic dispute that resulted in the man being stabbed.

-The report said Matia Wright, 25, of Northgate Drive, called dispatch and reported her boyfriend punched her in the face and she stabbed him in return about 2 a.m.
+A police report said Matia Wright, 25, of Northgate Drive, reported her boyfriend punched her in the face, and she stabbed him in return about 2 a.m.
 Tuesday.

-When police arrived at the home, Wright was detained, and Kavin Moore, 30, who lived with her, came out with their infant child, the report said.
+When police arrived at the home, Wright was detained, and Kavin Moore, 30, who lives with her, came out with their infant child, the report said.

 Wright told police she and Moore were arguing, and that’s when he hit her.
 Police reported they observed redness, but no physical damage to her face.

 She told police after she was hit she grabbed the knife and “blacked out,” then stabbed him in the shoulder.

 Moore at first denied being stabbed, but there was blood seeping through his shirt and a wound on his shoulder, the report said.